openwisp/openwisp-radius/docs/user/settings.rst

 under ``DEFAULT_FROM_EMAIL``.
 Currently, ``DEFAULT_FROM_EMAIL`` is set to to ``webmaster@localhost``.

-.. _counter_related_settings:
+.. _radius_counter_related_settings:

 Counter related settings
 ------------------------

-.. _counters_setting:
+.. _radius_counters_setting:

 ``OPENWISP_RADIUS_COUNTERS``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Default**: depends on the database backend in use, see :ref:`counters`
+**Default**: depends on the database backend in use, see
-to find out what are the default counters enabled.
+:ref:`radius_counters` to find out what are the default counters enabled.

 It's a list of strings, each representing the python path to a counter
 class.

 It may be set to an empty list or tuple to disable the counter feature,
-eg:
+e.g.:

 .. code-block:: python

     OPENWISP_RADIUS_COUNTERS = []

 If custom counters have been implemented, this setting should be changed
-to include the new classes, eg:
+to include the new classes, e.g.:

 .. code-block:: python

     OPENWISP_RADIUS_COUNTERS = [
         # default counters for PostgreSQL, may be removed if not needed
         "openwisp_radius.counters.postgresql.daily_counter.DailyCounter",
-        "openwisp_radius.counters.postgresql.daily_traffic_counter.DailyTrafficCounter",
+        "openwisp_radius.counters.postgresql.radius_daily_traffic_counter.DailyTrafficCounter",
         # custom counters
         "myproject.counters.CustomCounter1",
         "myproject.counters.CustomCounter2",
     ]

-.. _traffic_counter_check_name:
+.. _radius_traffic_counter_check_name:

 ``OPENWISP_RADIUS_TRAFFIC_COUNTER_CHECK_NAME``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Default**: ``Max-Daily-Session-Traffic``

-Used by :ref:`daily_traffic_counter`, it indicates the check attribute which is looked for in the database to find the maximum amount of daily traffic which users having the default ``users`` radius group assigned can consume.
+Used by :ref:`radius_daily_traffic_counter`, it indicates the check attribute which is looked for in the database to find the maximum amount of daily traffic which users having the default ``users`` radius group assigned can consume.

-.. _traffic_counter_reply_name:
+.. _radius_traffic_counter_reply_name:

 ``OPENWISP_RADIUS_TRAFFIC_COUNTER_REPLY_NAME``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Default**: ``CoovaChilli-Max-Total-Octets``

-Used by :ref:`daily_traffic_counter`, it indicates the reply attribute
+Used by :ref:`radius_daily_traffic_counter`, it indicates the reply
-which is returned to the NAS to indicate how much remaining traffic users
+attribute which is returned to the NAS to indicate how much remaining
-which users having the default ``users`` radius group assigned can
+traffic users which users having the default ``users`` radius group
-consume.
+assigned can consume.

 It should be changed according to the NAS software in use, for example, if
 using PfSense, this setting should be set to ``pfSense-Max-Total-Octets``.